Website Banner Image(1920 × 600 px)

 Where fiber arts, food and music have come together since 2005

-Picture of Astrig TanguayFiber College is a unique Mid Coast experience - a combination of class room, festival and retreat that takes place in our spectacular Searsport Shores Ocean Campground and Art Space overlooking Penobscot Bay in Mid-Coast Maine.
+Fiber College is a unique Mid Coast experience - a combination of class room, festival and retreat that takes place in our spectacular Searsport Shores Ocean Campground and Art Space overlooking Penobscot Bay in Mid-Coast Maine.

-“We bring Maine’s fantastic fiber artists together to share their skills and inspiration with each other, and with anyone who wants to learn” says founder and director Astrig Tanguay.
+“We bring Maine’s fantastic artists together to share their skills and inspiration with each other, and with anyone who wants to learn” says founder and director Astrig Tanguay.
 “We also like to make the experience a bit of a party…live music, great local food, the opportunity to meet like-minded people and the chance to take time-out from everyday life to focus on creativity and having fun.”

 Click the images below to explore your options.